-From the architect.
+Text description provided by the architects.
 A small building, at the confluence of the strange and the familiar

 “Guy at Nightclub: You look like a clown in that stupid jacket.